Skusakabe/Snakes-Game/README.md

 5/27/22: Added an UI class which will contain our user interface, worked on a model for the basic UI panel.

 5/28/22: Worked snake-terrain interaction, added snake gravity allowing for snake to fall on top of the terrain, and disallow for snakes to go through terrain from the top side.

 5/29/22: Added keyboard controls that control angles and power of shots from snakes.
 Added display for angles and power.
 Added spacebar to fire snake.
 Added a turn change mechanism.

-5/29/22:
+5/30/22: Added death screen and win screen for the players.

+5/31/22: Made a title screen for the game, added modes, and button that switches them to rotate between which screen is shown.

 Shinji work log: